Amex Platinum vs Chase Sapphire Reserve (2026): Which Wins for High Earners

 Amex Platinum Wins If You…

 Fly frequently.
 5x on flights booked directly with airlines or through Amex Travel is the highest base earn rate on airfare among major cards.
-At $3,000/month in flights, that’s $3,600/year in point value — the CSR earns $2,160 on the same spend.
+At $3,000/month in flights, that’s $3,600/year in point value, the CSR earns $2,160 on the same spend.

 Value lounge access.
 Centurion Lounges are a tier above Priority Pass lounges: craft cocktails, restaurant-quality food, shower suites, and no overcrowding.
 Note that Delta Sky Club access is capped at 10 visits per year (unlimited with $75K+ annual spend).
 If you fly through a Centurion city 6+ times per year, the lounge access alone can justify the fee.

 Want hotel elite status.
 Complimentary Hilton Gold (breakfast, room upgrades) and Marriott Gold (late checkout, room upgrades) status without any hotel stays required.
 At 20+ hotel nights per year, this delivers $500-1,000+ in value.
+For the full breakdown of which programs are worth chasing and the credit-card shortcuts to top-tier status, see the hotel elite status guide for high earners.

 Book premium hotels.
-Fine Hotels + Resorts (FHR) bookings include room upgrades, $100 property credit, free breakfast, and late checkout at 1,800+ luxury properties — benefits worth $200-500 per stay.
+Fine Hotels + Resorts (FHR) bookings include room upgrades, $100 property credit, free breakfast, and late checkout at 1,800+ luxury properties, benefits worth $200-500 per stay.
 Plus, the refreshed Platinum includes a $600 annual hotel credit ($300 semi-annually) for FHR and Hotel Collection bookings.

 Chase Sapphire Reserve Wins If You…